-Example 8-1 What is the design liquid-to-gas ratio for a scrubber system that has an outlet gas flow rate of 15,000 acfm, a pump discharge rate of 100 gpm?
+What is the design liquid-to-gas ratio for a scrubber system that has an outlet gas flow rate of 15,000 acfm, a pump discharge rate of 100 gpm, and a liquid purge rate of 10 gpm?
 The purge stream is withdrawn from the pump discharge side.